JackCampbell/Arduino-DBC2C/README.md

 Supported platforms
 -------------------

-MarineFeatherTools is a cross-platform C++ toolkit and officially supports:
+Arduino-DBC2C is a cross-platform C++ toolkit and officially supports:

  - Windows
  - Linux